 – They can relate to and empathize with customers making them excellent problem solvers.

 Many organizations are guilty of focussing all their attention and efforts on detractors, fearing losing them to competitors.
 Your promoters are equally important, if not more.
 Use them to refine your customer initiatives and rope in new customers.
-See who your promoters are, sign up for a free trial of QuestionPro CX today.
+See who your promoters are, sign up for a 10-day free trial of QuestionPro CX today.